cberner/redb/docs/design.md

   versioned field is valid, or `2` indicating that the second version of each versioned field is valid.

 ### Page allocator state
+The page allocator uses a two level allocator approach.
+The top level, the "region allocator", allocates regions of memory in the data section.
+Each region has a "regional allocator", which is stored in the footer of the region.
+This allocator uses a buddy allocator approach to allocate pages of sizes between the configured page size and the size of the region.

-The page allocator state is double buffered, and the state is technically just a cache: it can be reconstructed by walking the btree from all active roots.
+The page allocator state is technically just a cache: it can be reconstructed by walking the btree from all active roots.
-Both copies of the page allocator state are kept up to date after a transaction commit.
-This is done safely by using the following protocol:
-1) the shadow copy is updated
-2) the dirty bit is set for the primary copy.
-If the system crashes at this point, and the dirty bit gets written out, then when the database is next opened the page allocation state will need to be reconstructed by walking the entire btree.
-Setting this dirty bit on the primary before fsync'ing to swap the buffers is necessary because we do not fsync after step (4) to avoid introducing an extra fsync in the commit protocol, but those writes must be marked dirty.
-3) fsync the shadow metadata & shadow page allocator state.
-4) fsync to swap the shadow copy with the primary copy is completed, and unset the dirty bit on the shadow page allocator state as clean
-5) the old primary copy is updated

-When the database is closed, the shadow copy should be fsync'ed, it's dirty bit should be cleared, and a second fsync performed.

-If the dirty bit is found set on the primary page allocator state, when the database is opened, it can be ignored.
-It must have come from a crash during or after step 2, but before step 5, therefore the state is correct.
+The dirty bit is set on the allocator state before it is written to, and cleared when the database is closed.
-If the dirty bit is found set on the shadow page allocator state, when the database is opened, then it must be repaired by copying it from the primary or re-walking all the btree roots.
+If the dirty bit is found set on the shadow page allocator state, when the database is opened, then it must be repaired by re-walking all the btree roots.

 ### Non-durable commits
 redb supports "non-durable" commits, meaning that there is no guarantee of durability.
 However, in the event of a crash